 Welcome to the proposal submission portal!
 As you embark on this creative process, please consider the following steps and guidelines:

 .
-Choose between a paper presentation, poster presentation, roundtable, idea exchange, or art gallery submission.
+Choose between a paper presentation, poster presentation, roundtable, idea exchange, live performance, short film, or art gallery submission.
 Which format is best for you?
 If you can’t decide, ask your honors director or mentor for guidance.

-Step 3—If you are proposing a paper, poster, or round table, review the strand descriptions
+—If you are proposing a paper, poster, or roundtable, review the

-Step 4--Write the proposal.
+—Write the proposal.
 Come up with an intriguing title that clearly states your project’s intent and makes a connection to the theme.
 Your project summary, or abstract, should be no more than 300 words.
 Use an objective, third-person voice.
 Include relevant statistics and data.
 And be sure to state the goal of your project—what will the audience learn?
-The evaluation rubric can be found here
+The evaluation rubric can be found

-Step 5—Your director will need your email and registrant ID number to enter his/her contact information and indication of approval on your proposal.
+—Your director will need your email and registrant ID number to enter his/her contact information and indication of approval on your proposal.
 Once you have your honors director’s approval, you should go to the online proposal system and submit.
-The final deadline is Monday, November 23rd, 2020.
+The final deadline is Monday, November 14th, 2020.

-Step 6—You won’t have long to wait.
-Proposal notifications will be sent out Friday, December 18th.
+—Proposal notifications will be sent out Friday, December 17th.